mendix/docs/content/howto/extensibility/create-native-javascript-action.md

 {{% /alert %}}

-### 3.8 Rebuilding Your Native App {#rebuilding-app}
+### 3.8 Rebuilding Your Native Mobile App {#rebuilding-app}

-Now that you added NFC capability to your app's source code, you must rebuild your native app and reinstall it on your device to use the new JavaScript actions.
+Now that you added NFC capability to your app's source code, you must rebuild your native mobile app and reinstall it on your device to use the new JavaScript actions.

 {{% alert type="info" %}}